Situation-Complication-Resolution (SCR) Framework: Free PowerPoint Template

 - Develop a resolution to address the complication(s).

-In the first step, the situation is described in detail, including any relevant background information.
-In the second step, the specific problem or issue within the situation is identified and described.
-Finally, in the third step, potential solutions are generated and evaluated to determine the best course of action to resolve the complication.
+The first step describes the situation, including any relevant background information you'd like.
+The second step identifies and describes the specific problem or issue within the cases.
+Finally, in the third step, potential solutions are generated and evaluated to determine the best action to resolve the complication.

-This framework can be applied to a wide range of problems and is often used in business, project management, and decision-making.
+This framework can be applied to various problems and is often used in business, project management, and decision-making.

 Situation-Complication-Resolution (SCR) framework

 The Situation-Complication-Resolution (SCR) framework provides a concise structure for clearly defining business challenges and outlining strategies and solutions.
-The model is a straightforward and effective reasoning or business storytelling approach.
+The model uses straightforward and practical reasoning or a business storytelling approach.

-SCR is a structure that breaks a message or business challenges into three easy-to-understand parts:
+SCR is a structure that breaks a message or business challenge into three easy-to-understand parts:

 Situation

-Fact-based and unambiguous description about the current situation.
+Fact-based and unambiguous description of the current situation.
 The audience should already know and accept the facts.

 Complication

 The reason the situation requires action.
-What has changed that requires action?
+What has changed that needs to be taken care of?
 What is the impact?

 Resolution

 A proposal for how to resolve the complication or capture an opportunity.
-Answer first, followed by supporting points.
+Could you answer first, followed by supporting points?

 Telling a business story using the McKinsey Situation-Complication-Resolution (SCR) framework

-Telling a business story using the McKinsey Situation-Complication-Resolution (SCR) framework involves using the framework to structure the narrative of the story.
+Telling a business story using the McKinsey Situation-Complication-Resolution (SCR) framework involves utilizing the framework to structure the story's narrative.

 Here are some general steps to follow:

-- Identify the situation: Clearly state the problem or opportunity that the story will focus on.
-Provide background information and context for the situation.
+- Identify the situation: Clearly state the problem or opportunity the story will focus on.
+Could you give me some background information and context for the situation?

-- Identify the complication: Identify the specific problem or obstacle within the situation that needs to be addressed.
-This is the key issue that the story will focus on.
+- Identify the complication: Could you identify the specific problem or obstacle in the situation that must be addressed?
+The story will focus on this critical issue.

 - Develop possible solutions: Generate a list of potential solutions to address the complication.
-Be sure to consider a range of options, including both short-term and long-term solutions.
+Please consider a range of options, including both short-term and long-term solutions.

-- Evaluate the solutions: Analyze the pros and cons of each solution and consider the potential impact of each option.
+- Evaluate the solutions: Analyze each solution's pros and cons and consider each option's potential impact.
 This will help to determine which solution is the best fit for the situation.

-- Select the resolution: Choose the best solution and develop a plan for implementation.
+- Select the resolution: Choose the best solution and develop an implementation plan.
 This should include specific action steps and a timeline for completion.

-- Tell the story: Use the SCR framework to structure the narrative of the story.
+- Tell the story: Use the SCR framework to structure the story's narrative.
 Begin with the situation, then describe the complication and the journey to finding the resolution.
 Include details and anecdotes to make the story engaging.

-- Conclusion: Summarize the situation, the complication, the resolution that was chosen, and the outcome achieved.
+- Conclusion: Summarize the situation, the complication, the chosen resolution, and the outcome.

-It's important to note that the SCR framework is a flexible tool that can be adapted to suit the specific needs of the problem or situation at hand.
+It's important to note that the SCR framework is a flexible tool that can be adapted to suit the specific needs of the problem or situation.

-Also, it is important to be clear and specific when telling the story, and to include any relevant data or information to support your analysis and solution.
+Also, it is essential to be clear and specific when telling the story and to include any relevant data or information to support your analysis and solution.

 How do the SCR and SCQA frameworks vary from one another?